 - Gait imbalance

-- Or other symptoms that are common to “Parkinson’s Disease
+- Or other movement problems that are common to “Parkinson’s Disease

-While someone in the advanced stages of Alzheimer’s may experience hallucinations, visual hallucinations are more common in LBD early in the disorder.
+While someone in the advanced stages of Alzheimer’s may experience hallucinations, visual hallucinations are more common in LBD and can arise early in the disorder.

-Sleep Behavior Disorder is often a problem with LBD, but not with Alzheimer’s Disease patients.
-A person with that sleep disorder often physically acts out dreams, which can be frightening.
-They also sometimes injure themselves or their bed partners, and the significant factor here is that this behavior may begin years, or even decades, before LBD symptoms appear.
+Sleep Behavior Disorder is also often a problem with LBD, but is not characteristic of Alzheimer’s disease.
+Sleep Behavior Disorder can cause individuals to physically act out dreams, which can be frightening and/or dangerous.
+There is risk of injuring themselves or their bed partners, and this behavior may begin years, or even decades, before LBD symptoms appear.

 People with LBD will likely have fluctuating cognition.
 They may also have visual hallucinations, even hallucinations involving smell, taste, sound and touch.
 They may become unresponsive, at times developing mood disorders and becoming delusional.
 As mentioned, sleep disturbances are common, as they are in Alzheimer’s, but in LBD they may take the form of activating vivid dreams and nightmares.